© 2017 REIT Stream — a product of 454 CreativeWe provide web development and media streaming solutions for leading companies across the globe.

 REITWeek 2016 webcasts brought to you by NAREIT.

-Lexington Realty Trust (NYSE:LXP) is a real estate investment trust (REIT) that owns a diversified real estate portfolio of equity and debt investments in single-tenant commercial properties across the United States.
+Lexington Realty Trust (NYSE:LXP) is a real estate investment trust (REIT) that owns a diversified real estate portfolio of equity investments in single-tenant commercial properties across the United States.
 Our strategy focuses on net-lease assets with long-term leases in well-located and growing markets or markets which are critical to the tenants business.
 We intend to grow our portfolio primarily through acquisitions, sale-leaseback transactions, and build-to-suit arrangements.
 We currently pay an annualized dividend of $0.70 per share, paid quarterly.

 Heather Gentry (Institutional)